 Just to be safe though, we also used these little clear plastic brackets, which come with their own little packet of screws.
 We put a bracket every six inches or so.
 It’s unclear how long they will stick and if/when the stickiness will give out.

 You will need a transformer (sometimes also referred to as a “driver”) which converts the electricity from standard household 110V to low voltage; ours is pictured below.
 (To clarify what you’re seeing: the shiny chrome-looking perforated metal case in the center, including the screws lined up horizontally across the top where the wires are connected, is the transformer.
 For this discussion, the wires themselves are not part of the transformer, and the grey box housing the transformer is also a separate thing.)
 The line voltage (110V) comes in from the right, and the low voltage (12V) goes out to the left.
 It’s important to ensure that the transformer can provide sufficient power for the total length of LED strip you’re driving with it.
 According to the package, our LED strip required 1.5 watts per foot.
-We had about 40′ of length of LED, so we used this transformer which is rated at 60W (although as of this writing it seems it is no longer available on Amazon Prime.
-If Prime shipping matters to you, you could try this one.)
+We had about 40′ of length of LED, so we used this transformer which is rated at 60W.
+(Update: it seems this exact one is no longer available on Amazon; you could try this one.)
 Wattage per foot can vary based on manufacturer and number of LED’s per foot, so check your product info and make sure to select a transformer designed to provide sufficient power for your length of lights.

 We placed the transformer/driver inside this 6″ x 8″ x 4″ grey electrical housing box.